dellsystem/wikinotes/readme.md

 * python 2.7+
 * django 1.3+
 * python-yaml
-* python-markdown (all necessary extensions are either included in the default package or bundled with the source of wikinotes)
+* python-markdown 2.1.0 (all necessary extensions are either included in the default package or bundled with the source of wikinotes)
 * django-gravatar
 * python-django-south (South through easy_install)
 * gitpython
 * git 1.7+ (older versions may work), both for version control and for the wiki software itself
+* pygments

 Configuration
 -------------